andrelandgraf/andrelandgraf/contents/articles/2024-11-01_rendering-markdown-in-remix.md

 }
 ```

-You can refer to the Markdoc documentation for more information on the offered attributes and options for [nodes](https://markdoc.dev/docs/nodes) and [tags](https://markdoc.dev/docs/tags).
+You can refer to the Markdoc documentation for more information on the supported attributes and options for [nodes](https://markdoc.dev/docs/nodes).

-With this, we can now create a custom `Link` and `Callout` component:
+Next, we create the `Link` and `Callout` components:

 ```tsx
 // Add new imports